CVS Looks To Make Its Drugstores A Destination For Health Care

 But the company faces challenges in making the combination of an insurance company and drugstore chain work.
 In a statement about quarterly financial results released Wednesday, CVS CEO Larry Merlo said, "2019 will be a year of transition as we integrate Aetna and focus on key pillars of our growth strategy."

-Some of CVS's lines of business have suffered lately, including its business supplying medicines to long-term care facilities.
+Some of CVS's lines of business have suffered lately, including its business supplying medicines to long-term-care facilities.
 CVS shares fell 8 percent Wednesday after the company posted a $2.2 billion loss for the fourth quarter and lowered its profit outlook for 2019.
 The pressure is on CVS to get the Aetna addition to pay off quickly.

 CVS Health began talking about the idea of health care hubs in late 2017 when it launched its bid to buy Aetna.
 At the time, Merlo asked NPR's Steve Inskeep to "imagine a world where [a] patient can walk into a CVS pharmac[y], they can engage with a nutritionist about their diet.
 They can talk to a nurse practitioner, perhaps have their blood glucose level checked, talk to their pharmacist about medication."